helenhelu/RelativeValuationWithMachineLearning/README.md

 2. Missing Stata ado files.
 If this is the case, install the missing ado file (an ado file in Stata is like a Python package) using "findit <package name>"
 3. Insuficient memory or disk space.
 (See requirements above.
 This should not be an issue with 64GB+ memory and 400GB+ free disk space.

 If you are an academic researcher who is seeking to replicate our work as part of a replicaton study, feel free to get in touch for assistence.
 We regret that we are unable to provide unpaid assistence otherwise.
-(If you are happy to pay USD 500 per hour we can talk.)